Utica ABSN Program FAQs

 Below are the answers to our most frequently asked ABSN program questions.

-Our ABSN program in New York offers three start dates a year, in January, May, and August.
+Utica ABSN in New York offers three start dates a year, in January, May, and August.

-To be eligible for the program, you must have a bachelor’s degree in a non-nursing field and a minimum cumulative GPA of 2.8.
-You must also complete 10 general and natural science-based prerequisite courses with grades of C or better and a minimum 2.8 GPA in the natural sciences.
+To be eligible for Utica ABSN, you must have a bachelor’s degree in a non-nursing field and a minimum GPA of 2.8 on a 4.0 scale and a 3.0 GPA in the sciences.
+You must also complete 6 prerequisite courses with a grade of ‘B‘ or better in natural science prerequisites and grade of ‘C’ or better in the general prerequisites.

 Yes, we allow one retake of any two prerequisite courses.

-You will need to complete 225 hours of skills and simulation labs at our program site in Central New York, and 588 hours of clinical practice at various healthcare facilities in the Syracuse-Liverpool area.
+You will need to complete 225 hours of skills and simulation labs at our program site in Central New York, and 588 hours of clinical practice at various healthcare facilities in the upstate New York area.

 You will spend approximately three to four days per week at these sites.

-No, ABSN students are required to come to our Syracuse-based program site on a regularly scheduled basis—making it important to live within driving distance of our location.
+Utica ABSN students are required to come to our Syracuse-based program site on a regularly scheduled basis—making it important to live at least within driving distance of our location.
+Relocation services are available, including 16-month apartment leases, for students who might need to move here.

 Contact us with additional questions about our ABSN program in New York.